junhuili/esa_data_viz_2014/README.md

 Welcome to the GitHub repository for the data visualization using R and ggplot workshop at ESA 2014.

-### NOTE: This will be a work in progress until August 10th, 2014.

 **Location and time:**
 Sunday, August 10, 2014
 8:00 AM - 11:30 AM